Jubayer Ibn Hamid

-My research focuses on the intersection of machine learning, offline reinforcement learning and representation learning.
-I am also interested in pure mathematics such as abstract algebra, algebraic/differential topology/geometry.
+I work in artificial intelligence with a focus on the intersection of reinforcement learning and generative models.
+I am also interested in pure mathematics such as abstract algebra and algebraic geometry.

 I was born and raised in the beautiful city of Dhaka, Bangladesh.
 I am a diehard fan of FC Barcelona.

-I am currently focused on two main areas: offline policy evaluation, specifically policies trained using behavioral cloning or offline RL, and test-time policy decoding methods, particularly in sampling more optimal strategies in a coherent manner.
+My current research focuses on two main areas: offline policy evaluation, specifically policies trained using behavioral cloning or offline RL, and test-time policy decoding methods.

 (*) denotes co-first authorship